natcap/invest.users-guide/source/habitat_risk_assessment.rst

 The model allows for any number of criteria to be used when evaluating the risk to habitat areas.
 As a default, the model provides a set of typical considerations for evaluating risk of stressors to habitats.
 With the exception of spatial overlap at a grid cell scale, these criteria are rated on a scale of 1-3, with 0 = no score.
 However, the user is not constrained to the 1-3 scale.
 As long as there is consistency across the rating scores within a single model run, other scales (e.g. 1-5, 1-10) may be used.
 In all cases higher numbers represent greater exposure or consequence and result in higher risk scores. **Using a score of 0 will always indicate that the given criteria should be excluded from Exposure & Consequence equations.**

+For technical guidance on how to prepare this input data, see :ref:`hra-criteria-csv`.
+For

+.. _exposure-criteria-details:
 Default Exposure Criteria
 """""""""""""""""""""""""